testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 trimming whitespace from the start and end of text, and collapsing multiple adjacent whitespace characters into a single space.

-If you want to prevent that normalization, or provide alternative normalization (e.g. to remove Unicode control characters), you can provide a `normalizer` function in the options object.
+To prevent that normalization, or provide alternative normalization (for example to remove Unicode control characters), you can provide a `normalizer` function in the options object.
 This function will be given a string and is expected to return a normalized version of that string.

 Note: Specifying a value for `normalizer` _replaces_ the built-in normalization, but you can call `getDefaultNormalizer` to obtain a built-in normalizer, either